Twsouza/financial-chat/README.md

+Disclaimer:

+The objective of this test was to implement a backend system; the front end was not the primary focus but was created as a means to validate and facilitate the use of the backend.

 # Financial Chat

 A web browser-based chat application written in Golang.
 Users may create accounts, login, and chat with other users.
-Users will be able to send commands to the chat bot and the chat bot will send the results of the command back to the chatroom.
+Users will be able to send commands to the chatbot and the chatbot will send the results of the command back to the chatroom.
 The application is built using the Gorilla WebSocket and Gin.

 ## How to run